lorforlinux/docs.beagleboard.io/boards/beagleplay/05-support.rst

 Board Changes
 ==============

 For all changes, see https://git.beagleboard.org/beagleplay/beagleplay.
-Versions released intor production are noted below.
+Versions released into production are noted below.

 .. table:: BeaglePlay board change history